simplesamlphp/simplesamlphp/docs/simplesamlphp-authproc.md

 Requirements for authentication processing filters:

 * Must be derived from the `\SimpleSAML\Auth\ProcessingFilter`-class.
 * If a constructor is implemented, it must first call the parent constructor, passing along all parameters, before accessing any of the parameters.
-In general, only the $config parameter should be accessed.
+Only the $config parameter can be accessed.
-* The `process(&$request)`-function must be implemented.
-If this function completes, it is assumed that processing is completed, and that the $request array has been updated.
+* The `process(array &$state)`-function must be implemented.
+If this function completes, it is assumed that processing is completed, and that the $state array has been updated.
 * If the `process`-function does not return, it must at a later time call `\SimpleSAML\Auth\ProcessingChain::resumeProcessing` with the new request state.
 The request state must be an update of the array passed to the `process`-function.
 * No pages may be shown to the user from the `process`-function.
 Instead, the request state should be saved, and the user should be redirected to a new page.
 This must be done to prevent unpredictable events if the user for example reloads the page.
 * No state information should be stored in the filter object.
 It must instead be stored in the request state array.
 Any changes to variables in the filter object may be lost.
 * The filter object must be serializable.
 It may be serialized between being constructed and the call to the `process`-function.
 This means that, for example, no database connections should be created in the constructor and later used in the `process`-function.

-*Note*: An Auth Proc Filter will not work in the "Test authentication sources" option in the web UI of a SimpleSAMLphp IdP.
-It will only be triggered in conjunction with an actual SP.
-So you need to set up an IdP *and* and SP when testing your filter.

 Don't hestitate to ask on the SimpleSAMLphp mailinglist if you have problems or questions, or want to share your *Auth Proc Filter* with others.